nemec/clipr/migration-to-2.0.md

 * Configuration is now accessed by method `parser.BuildConfig()` rather than the `Config` property.
 * Parse method no longer returns the object, it now returns a ParseResult containing either a value, trigger, or list of errors.
+* The `MutuallyExclusiveGroupAttribute` has been removed due to significant confusion about how it works.